The Cost of Confusing Performance With IP

 The Awareness Multiplier: Moving from low brand awareness to moderate awareness (40-60%) can reduce customer acquisition costs (CAC) by 35%.

-The Loss Margin: In high-competition sectors, brands are now losing an average of £22 ($29) for every new customer acquired through performance channels alone.
+The Loss Margin: In high-competition sectors, brands now lose an average of £22 ($29) for every new customer acquired through performance channels alone.

 Content Half-Life: On X (formerly Twitter), the half-life of a post is now just 49 minutes; on YouTube, it is roughly 9 days.
 This forces a "hamster wheel" of constant output.